 Unfortunately, you can’t “spot reduce” through diet and exercise—genetics and hormones influence where your body retains and releases fat.
 Many people can reach their ideal weight, maintain great posture, and develop a strong core, yet they still have some roundness in their belly.

-If your belly naturally retains more fat than you prefer, there are a couple of cosmetic procedures that can also help.
+If your belly naturally retains more fat than you prefer, a couple of cosmetic procedures can also help.

 You can “spot reduce” with the help of CoolSculpting®.
 CoolSculpting® is an FDA-approved non-surgical cosmetic procedure that freezes and eliminates unwanted fat cells.
 The process permanently eliminates the fat cells, though it is still possible to gain weight and, along with it, new body fat, so weight management is key to maintaining the results.